dartmouth-cs98/dartmouth-cs98.github.io/slides/01_interviews/index_slides.md

 ???
 * hearing is just as valuable an input
-* i listen to audiobooks a lot - while walking or driving especially - crank through a book a week, hate modulating what i'm listening to based on context - my headphones try?
+* i listen to audiobooks a lot - while walking or driving especially - crank through a book a week.
 * anyway - audio interactions - predicted to be big
 * stigma of talking to oneself / hearing aid though is a thing to combat
 * close to brain - eeg?